realityendshere/emberella/README.md

 placeholder objects.
 Loaded records are "cached" in a sparse array until the `reset` or `unset` methods get called.

+**Emberella.MultiArrayController**

+Nest multiple array controllers into a single controller.
+The array of arrays can be used to structure data for a source listing view.

 ### Helper(s)

 **big_data_helpers**